How to Fix Chronically Tight Hamstrings for Good!

 By combining these strengthening exercises with regular stretching, you can improve hamstring flexibility, reduce chronic tightness, and enhance overall lower-body function.

-Improving hamstring flexibility requires consistency and a balanced approach.
+Reducing hamstring tightness requires consistency and a balanced approach.
 Here’s how to build an effective plan:

 - Frequency: Aim to stretch and strengthen your hamstrings 3-4 times per week.